dieselrabbit/screenlogicpy/README.md

     screenlogicpy discover

-Attempts to discover ScreenLogic gateways on the local network via UDP broadcast.
-Returns `[ip address]:[port]` of each discovered ScreenLogic gateway, one per line.
+Attempts to discover ScreenLogic protocol adapters on the local network via UDP broadcast.
+Returns `[ip address]:[port]` of each discovered ScreenLogic protocol adapter, one per line.

 ### `get`